FemkeBuijs/dominoes/README.md

 Not the pizza

 ## Play the game
-Run the game by running
+Play the game by running

 ```php game.php```